-Via Hanseatica is a route between the historic Hanseatic League cities Lübeck, Riga, Tartu and St. Petersburg.
-Route belongs into the Pan-European transport network and is referred to as the transport corridor 1A.
-The entire route is: Lübeck–Gdańsk–Kaliningrad–Šiauliai–Jelgava–Riga–Valka/Valga–Tartu–Narva–St. Petersburg.
+Via Hanseatica is a tourist route between the Riga, Tartu and St. Petersburg.
+It is inspired by the hostorical trade route what belongs into the Pan-European transport network and is referred to as the transport corridor 1A.
+The entire transport corridor route is: Lübeck–Gdańsk–Kaliningrad–Šiauliai–Jelgava–Riga–Valka/Valga–Tartu–Narva–St. Petersburg.

 Beginning of creating relevant tourism product

 On 15 June, 2001, the county governors of Valga, Tartu, Jõgeva and Ida-Viru signed a cooperation agreement of developing Via Hanseatica.
 That led us to drawing up the development strategy and creating of relevant tourism product of Via Hanseatica.
 It also gave us kick-start to start the international cooperation.

 From 2004 until 2007, Via Hansetica was developed as part of the Interreg VHB Zone international project “Development of Baltic Tourist Network in Via Hanseatica Development Zone”.
 From 2009 until 2011 we implemented various activities via the Interreg IVB Via Hanseatica follow-up project.
 The lead partner of the projects was the Foundation South-Estonian Tourism.
 Numerous development organisations and entrepreneurs also participated as partners.